nextflow-io/vscode-language-nextflow/README.md

 Contributions are welcome.
 Feel free to fork [this repository](https://github.com/nextflow-io/vscode-language-nextflow) and open a pull request to propose changes.

-## Useful links
+See also:

 - https://manual.macromates.com/en/language_grammars
 - https://code.visualstudio.com/docs/extensions/publish-extension
 - https://code.visualstudio.com/docs/extensions/yocode
 - https://code.visualstudio.com/docs/extensionAPI/extension-manifest

-**Enjoy!**

 ## Telemetry notice

-This extension collects limited usage data to help us understand which features are most valuable and improve your overall experience.
-Specifically:
+We (Seqera) collect limited usage data through this extension to help us understand which features are most valuable and improve your overall experience.

+This telemetry is opt-in and can be disabled at any time using the "Update telemetry consent" command or by setting `"telemetry.enableTelemetry": false` in your VS Code settings.

+**Information we collect**

-- Commands: When you invoke a command provided by this extension (e.g. openChat, writeTest, etc.), we record that command usage event.
+- Commands: We track when you invoke a command provided by this extension (e.g. openChat, writeTest, etc.), but not the contents of that command (e.g. user-supplied arguments).
-- File open events: We track when you open a Nextflow file — but not the file name or its contents.
+- File events: We track when you open a Nextflow file, but not the file name or its contents.
-- Environment info: We collect information about your operating system type, VS Code version, and the extension version to diagnose issues and guide future development.
+- Environment info: We collect your operating system type, VS Code version, and the extension version to help diagnose issues and guide future development.

-### Information we do not collect
+**Information we do not collect**

-- Chat content: We do not capture any text you type into the chat panel.
+- Chat contents: We do not collect any text you enter into the chat panel.
-- Opened filed: We never collect or transmit your code, file paths, or any or other data.
+- File contents: We do not collect any source code, file paths, or any other file contents.
-- Personal info: We do not record project names, file paths, or any personally identifiable information.
+- Personal info: We do not collect project names, directory paths, or any personally identifiable information.

-### Respecting user privacy

-If you have telemetry disabled in your VS Code settings (`"telemetry.enableTelemetry": false`), then no usage data is collected.

-Our goal is simply to improve the extension by understanding which features are used and on which platforms.
-For any questions or concerns, feel free to open an issue in our repository.
+If you have any questions or concerns, feel free to open an issue in our repository.
 We appreciate your trust and feedback!